-Here’s the plain fact about kitchen islands, wonderful as they are.
+Here’s the plain fact about built-in kitchen islands, wonderful as they are.
 At the usual 36-inches high, they are – for most people – about 2 or 3 inches too high to be highly functional for kitchen tasks like rolling or kneading dough, decorative pastry or confection work, butchering or chopping.
-Even at 5’7”, I found the section of my 34-inch high cooking school kitchen counter (Homage to James Beard kitchen) to be most comfortable for those tasks.
-That’s why it makes sense to leave space to snuggle a marble-topped table, separate butcher block table or rolling cart right up next to the island as part of the overall plan.
+Even at 5’7”, I found the section of my 34-inch high cooking school kitchen counter in my Homage to James Beard Kitchen to be most comfortable for those tasks.
+That’s why it makes sense to extend working space on the island with kitchen island tables as part of the overall plan — whether marble-topped, butcher block, or rolling cart.

 In an Ikea kitchen set up [top], vegetables are stored in baskets on the lower shelf of the rolling steel cart.
 How easy it is to move that over to either of the sinks?
 And during cooking, the cart with its heatproof top can be pulled over near the stove to receive hot dishes, helping to keep the counters clear and transport them easily to the table.